glxcoder/hello-world/README.md

 # hello-world
-I am here to develop a protocol based society.
+I am here to develop a protocol-based society.
+We will need to coordinate with a lot of developers.